dcsouthwick/iobmk/README.md

 	 Certificate for the AMQ authentication.
 Expects --amq_key --topic=<topicName>
-	 Topic (or Queue) name used in the ActiveMQ broker --freetext=<string>
+	 Topic (or Queue) name used in the ActiveMQ broker --hs06_path=<string>
-	 (Optional) Any additional free text to add to the generated output JSON (*) this benchmark performs the following measurements sequence: 1-min Load -> read machine&job features -> DB12 -> 1-min Load -
---hs06_path=<string>
 	 MANDATORY: Path where the HEPSPEC06 installation is expected --hs06_url=<string>